 Freedom Mortgage is a very easy and reliable mortgage company with a simple online or application in addition to in-person branches.
-They’re one of the top companies when it comes to refinance loans, lowering your rates or terms, cashing out refinance to pay off debts or making large purchases, or even loans to buy a new house.
+They’re one of the top companies when it comes to refinancing loans, lowering your rates or terms, cashing out refinance to pay off debts or making large purchases, or even loans to buy a new house.

-They have an affordability calculator and a refinance calculator, they are licensed in all the 50 states, Washington DC, Puerto Rico and the Virgin Islands, so they are available to everyone.
+They have an affordability calculator and a refinance calculator, they are licensed in all the 50 states, Washington DC, Puerto Rico, and the Virgin Islands, so they are available to everyone.

 Their loan specialists will take you through the whole process, from eligibility and pre-approval to closing, while affording you the freedom to focus on your home.

 They also have a wide selection of loan options like VA, Conventional and Jumbo, FHA, and USDA loans, so you can easily review these options and choose the best one for your needs.